Cosmic Reionization in the JWST Era: Back to AGNs?: Reionization History

 \subsection{Integrated Optical Depth to Reionization}

-Free electrons generated during reionization scatter and partially damp CMB anisotropies.
+Free electrons generated during reionization scatter and partially damp cosmic microwave background (CMB) anisotropies.
 CMB observations therefore provide limits on the epoch and duration of the reionization process that are highly complementary to those obtained from other probes.
 We calculate the integrated electron scattering optical depth in our models as

-where $c$ is the speed of light, $\sigma_T$ the Thomson cross section, $H(z)$ is the Hubble parameter, ${\cal Q}\equiv \QH (1+\chi)+ \chi\QHe$, and we have assumed $Q_{\rm HeII}=\QH-\QHe$.
-As shown in Figure \ref{fig:tauXRB}, Models I and II produce Thomson scattering optical depths to reionization of $\tau=0.049$ and $\tau=0.047$, respectively, both consistent with the value reported by the Planck collaboration, $\tau= 0.054 \pm 0.007$ at the $1\sigma$ level \citep{Planck2020}.\footnote{Note that, in Equation (\ref{eq:taues}), the correct calculation of the mean electron density should use a mass-weighted ionization fraction.
+where $c$ is the speed of light, $\sigma_T$ the Thomson cross-section, $H(z)$ is the Hubble parameter, ${\cal Q}\equiv \QH (1+\chi)+ \chi\QHe$, and we have assumed $Q_{\rm HeII}=\QH-\QHe$.
+As shown in Figure \ref{fig:tauXRB}, Models I and II produce Thomson scattering optical depths to reionization of $\tau=0.049$ and $\tau=0.047$, respectively, both consistent with the value reported by the Planck collaboration, $\tau= 0.054 \pm 0.007$ at the $1\sigma$ level \citep{Planck2020}.\footnote{Note that in Equation (\ref{eq:taues}) the correct calculation of the mean electron density should use a mass-weighted ionization fraction.
 Our results may therefore be slightly biased compared to radiation-hydrodynamic simulations \citep[][]{Chen2020}.}\,